Safe Kids at the Pool

 - Water Safety PDF

 Need a life vest?
-Visit the Safety Store at Children's Hospital.
+Visit Champ's Corner Store on the Main Street (second) floor at Children's Hospital.